consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 // Checkpoints wrap the checkpoint data and
 // a field dedicated for the arbitrary signing policy
-// usede by the subnet.
+// used by the subnet.
 type Checkpoint struct {
     Data CheckpointData
     Sig []byte